EUV lithography: Single-patterning extension: anamorphic high-NA

 High-NA EUV tools focus horizontal and vertical lines differently from low-NA systems, due to the different demagnification for horizontal lines.

 High-NA EUV tools also suffer from obscuration, which can cause errors in the imaging of certain patterns.

-The first high-NA tools are expected at Intel by 2025 at earliest.
+Intel completed assembly of its first commercial high-NA tool, TWINSCAN EXE:5000, in its D1X R&D fab in Oregon in April 2024, with a second machine installed in October 2024.
+In late 2025, Intel installed the new TWINSCAN EXE:5200B for its upcoming 14A node, with volume production expected in 2027.

 For sub-2nm nodes, high-NA EUV systems will be affected by a host of issues: throughput, new masks, polarization, thinner resists, and secondary electron blur and randomness.
 Reduced depth of focus requires resist thickness less than 30 nm, which in turn increases stochastic effects, due to reduced photon absorption.

 Electron blur is estimated to be at least ~2 nm, which is enough to thwart the benefit of High-NA EUV lithography.

 Beyond high-NA, ASML in 2024 announced plans for the development of a hyper-NA EUV tool with an NA beyond 0.55, such as an NA of 0.75 or 0.85.
-These machines could cost USD 720 million each and are expected to be available in 2030.
+These machines could cost US$720 million each and are expected to be available in 2030.
 A problem with Hyper-NA is polarization of the EUV light causing a reduction in image contrast.

 Beyond EUV wavelength

 A much shorter wavelength (~6.7 nm) would be beyond EUV, and is often referred to as BEUV (beyond extreme ultraviolet).
 With current technology, BEUV wavelengths would have worse shot noise effects without ensuring sufficient dose.
-(The generally accepted 'border' of UV is 10nm below which the (soft) x-ray region begins.)
+(The generally accepted 'border' of UV is 10nm below which the (soft) X-ray region begins.)